kyuwon-lee/kyuwon-lee.github.io/_pages/Research.md

 "The Dynamic Revolving Door in Regulatory Agencies."

 ## work in progress
-Market Response and Bureaucratic Enforcement of Presidential Actions: Evidence from Buy American Act (with Soohyun Cho and Hye Young You)
+Partisan Enforcement of Executive Orders: Evidence from Buy American Act (with Soohyun Cho and Hye Young You)

 Revolving Between Bureaucracies